trstlabs/intento/docs/intro/Technical-background.md

 ---
 order: 2
 title: Technical Background
-description: A technical overview of the Trustless Hub blockchain, including its architecture, consensus mechanism, block structure, network topology, automation solutions, and other relevant details
+description: A technical overview of the Intento blockchain, including its architecture, consensus mechanism, block structure, network topology, automation solutions, and other relevant details
 ---

 # Technical Background

-This section will provide a technical overview of the Trustless Hub blockchain, including its architecture, consensus mechanism, block structure, network topology, automation solutions, and other relevant details.
+This section will provide a technical overview of the Intento blockchain, including its architecture, consensus mechanism, block structure, network topology, automation solutions, and other relevant details.

 ## Architecture

-Trustless Hub is built on top of the Cosmos SDK, which provides a modular and flexible framework for building customized blockchains.
-Trustless Hub uses the CometBFT (previously Tendermint) Proof of Stake (PoS) consensus algorithm, which is a Byzantine Fault Tolerant (BFT) consensus algorithm.
+Intento is built on top of the Cosmos SDK, which provides a modular and flexible framework for building customized blockchains.
+Intento uses the CometBFT (previously Tendermint) Proof of Stake (PoS) consensus algorithm, which is a Byzantine Fault Tolerant (BFT) consensus algorithm.
 This algorithm enables fast block times and ensures finality of transactions.
 CometBFT uses a leader-based approach, in which validators take turns proposing and verifying blocks.
-Each block in Trustless Hub contains a set of transactions, which are validated by the network's validators.
+Each block in Intento contains a set of transactions, which are validated by the network's validators.
 The blocks are structured in a Merkle tree format, which allows for efficient verification and storage of block data.
 Initially, block times are set to the Cosmos default of 5 seconds.
 As seen on other chains, block times can be set as low as 0.8 seconds.
 Having fast finality allows end users to have a seamless experience.
-Trustless Hub is designed to be highly scalable and interoperable with other blockchains.
+Intento is designed to be highly scalable and interoperable with other blockchains.
 It achieves this through the IBC protocol, which enables secure and fast communication between different blockchains.
-This allows Trustless Hub to connect to other Cosmos chains and also to non-Cosmos chains in a trustless manner.
+This allows Intento to connect to other Cosmos chains and also to non-Cosmos chains in a trustless manner.

 ## On-chain Automation

-Because Trustless Hub performs automation on-chain, the caller of the execution is the blockchain itself.
+Because Intento performs automation on-chain, the caller of the execution is the blockchain itself.
 Time-based execution is a feature that enables an entity such as a user smart contract, or blockchain, to execute based on a defined schedule.
 Cosmos blockchains rely on time-based execution for governance, staking, and other features.
 While time-based execution is a relatively simple concept, major smart contract platforms, including Ethereum, do not currently support it due to security concerns related to block time-stamps, and concerns about spam transactions and network congestion.
-Trustless Hub aims to address these concerns by having a dynamic set of parameters built-into the chain, which can be altered by governance.
+Intento aims to address these concerns by having a dynamic set of parameters built-into the chain, which can be altered by governance.

-Unlike current solutions such as bot networks, Trustless Hub leverages the security of the blockchain and uses custom BeginBlocker functions to execute time-based (trans)actions.
-As automation does not depend on external smart contracts or external agents, the risks associated with Trustless Hub’s automation solution are similar to that of interacting with a PoS Cosmos SDK chain, hence our novel automation solution is trust-minimized.
+Unlike current solutions such as bot networks, Intento leverages the security of the blockchain and uses custom BeginBlocker functions to execute time-based (trans)actions.
+As automation does not depend on external smart contracts or external agents, the risks associated with Intento’s automation solution are similar to that of interacting with a PoS Cosmos SDK chain, hence our novel automation solution is trust-minimized.
 Validity of execution is ensured by PoS.
 A validator proposes a block and other validators checking the block for validity.
 If a block is deemed invalid, the stake of the proposing validator will be reduced by a process called slashing.

 By organizing automation on-chain, transfers of assets can be done more efficiently and securely compared to current solutions.
 It is achieved without the need for intermediary smart contracts or bot networks.
 Setting up automation of assets does not require the assets to leave a wallet or chain.
 Assets do not have to be present until execution.
-This is one of the key differences that Trustless Hub provides compared to other solutions.
+This is one of the key differences that Intento provides compared to other solutions.

 Furthermore, a user can automate assets on any IBC-enabled chain whilst leaving the assets on that chain at all times.
 This is because our automation solution uses IBC and the Interchain Accounts standard.
-On the destination chain, the transaction caller is a predictable address generated on the Trustless Hub chain over IBC.
-With a message grant using Authz, this Trustless Hub-controlled address can automate a message to perform actions on behalf of the granter.
+On the destination chain, the transaction caller is a predictable address generated on the Intento chain over IBC.
+With a message grant using Authz, this Intento-controlled address can automate a message to perform actions on behalf of the granter.

 ## CometBFT and Time